 A new hire’s first day on the job is rarely filled with work.
 Legal documents and company onboarding take precedence over regular day-to-day work.
 Quality employee onboarding is essential to the success of a new hire, so to undervalue this process is faulty on the part of the organization.
 With 64% of companies planning to expand their hiring efforts over the next 12 months, organizations must either be prepared to process mounds of paperwork or implement a paperless onboarding process to compensate for the deluge of new talent.

 Much (if not all) of the application process in the professional world is online already, so why not make the onboarding process paperless as well?

 It’s inaccurate to assume that all companies have implemented an onboarding process.
 Only 32% of companies said they had an onboarding process.
 Perhaps it is because the entire onboarding process can be cumbersome and rather time-consuming.
 Transferring the traditional onboarding program for a paperless one makes it easy to automate assigning, tracking, and maintaining new hire paperwork.

-However, with a paperless onboarding system, employees and employers can easily refer back to material if they need to.
+However, with a paperless onboarding system, employees and employers can easily refer back to the material if they need to.
 Paperless onboarding software streamlines the process, so you can stop chasing paperwork.

 What’s on your onboarding checklist?
 The simplified digital process improves preparedness for the new hires.
 Standardizing the process simplifies the onboarding process for employees and their employers and paperless onboarding software easily standardizes the process.
-Organizations who standardize the program see 54% higher productivity rates in new hires.
+Organizations that standardize the program see 54% higher productivity rates in new hires.

-In short, onboarding is not only easier for the HR department to process, it’s much easier and less of a bore for new hires to complete.
+In short, onboarding is not only easier for the HR department to process, but it’s also much easier and less of a bore for new hires to complete.